harvanchik/songuessr/README.md

 This game has three different game modes to test how well someone's music knowledge is based off a small clip of a random song.
 The user can choose from several different genres to test their knowledge and get scores to see how they do compared to their friends.
+There are three different game modes, each with their own separate methods for scoring, but they are all based off of 10 song clips per game.

-### Game Modes
+### Game Modes:

 #### Novice